Donabate: GAA

 Ballymastone in Donabate.
 Gaelic football and hurling are played at adult level as well as at under-age levels from an expanding nursery section.
 The club colours are green and black.

 Football

 St. Ita's Athletic Football Club (AFC) has been active in Donabate/Portrane from the early 20th century.
 As of the early 21st century, they play in the Leinster league and field several underage teams.
-The main pitch is the grounds of the St. Ita's Hospital and they also play on pitches in Portrane and Ballymastone.
+The main pitch is in Ballymastone and they also play in the grounds of the St. Ita's Hospital.
 The club's colours are green and white.